 Part of the Dalmatian archipelago, it’s one of the largest islands in Croatia.
 Coupled with its unspoiled nature and breathtaking scenery, it has the longest coastline in the Croatian Adriatic, along with many pristine sandy beaches to explore.

 Besides some wonderful architecture and nature, Pag is also famous for its lamb, smoked ham, cheese and wine.
 Bars here are open 24 hours so it’s also a popular nightlife area.

 3. Wander Around in Zagreb

-Being Croatia’s capital and also largest city, you can expect to have a lot of things to do and see.
-It’s full of historical attractions, landmarks and tons of cafes, restaurants, museums and cultural venues.
+Being Croatia’s capital and also the largest city, you can expect to have a lot of things to do and see.
+It’s full of historical attractions, landmarks, and tons of cafes, restaurants, museums, and cultural venues.